 Learn how local governments can design better partnerships to implement community sustainability plans.

-Integrated Sustainable Community Plans have exploded across Canada in recent years, from 27 plans in 2007 to more than 1000 plans today.
-Hearkening back to the Rio Earth Summit in 1992, these are the modern day versions of Local Agenda 21s: plans designed to address large-scale community-wide visions with integrated social, environmental and economic considerations.
-They are not projects local governments can take on alone, which is why a partnership approach is needed.
+Integrated Sustainable Community Plans have exploded across Canada in recent years; from 27 plans in 2007 to more than 1000 plans today.
+Harkening back to the Rio Earth Summit in 1992, these are the modern day versions of Local Agenda 21s; plans designed to address large-scale community-wide visions with integrated social, environmental and economic considerations.
+They are not projects local governments can do alone, which is why a partnership approach is needed.

 “Design matters,” stresses Dr. Clarke, Principal Investigator of a research team which includes Waterloo graduate students, several partner organizations and five academics from other institutions.
 “It’s one thing to have wonderful plans but the design of the implementation matters.
 The implementation design will make a difference on what you will be able to achieve.”

 In an earlier phase of the study, Dr. Clarke’s team identified five key structural features for successful partnerships: oversight entity; partner engagement mechanism; community-wide actions (partners helping implement); monitoring & reporting; and communications.
 “In some ways when you say them, they are obvious,” she admits.
 “You should have monitoring and reporting; of course that’s relevant to achieving progress.
 But you wouldn’t believe the number of these initiatives that don’t necessarily put it in the implementation design.”